mintwong1122/Weather_Prediction/README.md

 This project predicts Auckland's daily mean temperature using a Random Forest regression model.
 The dataset includes historical weather features such as wind speed, humidity, and air pressure.

 ⚠️ Note: This is a study project completed as part of my coursework at Unitec.
-Due to security and academic integrity reasons, the original dataset is not being publicly shared.
+Due to security and academic integrity reasons, the original dataset is not publicly shared.

 This repository serves as a showcase for potential employers.